History of Real estate in Timeline

 The Banking Act of 1933 greatly affected housing financing in the U.S.

-In 1934, the National Housing Act allowed for mortgage insurance for home buyers, implemented by the Federal Deposit Insurance and the Federal Housing Administration.
+In 1934, the National Housing Act allowed for mortgage insurance for home buyers.
+This system was implemented by the Federal Deposit Insurance as well as the Federal Housing Administration.

-In 1938, an amendment to the National Housing Act led to the establishment of Fannie Mae, a government agency.
+In 1938, an amendment was made to the National Housing Act, leading to the establishment of Fannie Mae, a government agency, to serve as a secondary market for mortgages and provide lenders with more funds for new home financing.

-In 1968, Title VIII of the Civil Rights Act, also known as the Fair Housing Act, was put into place, addressing discrimination issues in renting, buying, and financing homes.
+In 1968, Title VIII of the Civil Rights Act in the U.S., also known as the Fair Housing Act, addressed the integration of African Americans into neighborhoods by analyzing discrimination issues related to renting, buying, and financing homes.

 1999: First Appearance of Real Estate Platforms on the World Wide Web